 What Is Skin Testing for Allergies?

 The most common way to test for allergies is on the skin, usually the forearm or the back.
-In a typical skin test (also called a scratch test), a doctor or nurse will place a tiny bit of an allergen (such as pollen or food) on the skin, then prick the outer layer of skin or make a small scratch on the skin.
+To do a typical skin prick test (also called a scratch test), an allergist or nurse will put a tiny bit of an allergen (such as a pollen or a food) on the skin, then make a small scratch or prick on the skin.

 - food, such as peanuts or eggs

 Some medicines (such as antihistamines) can affect skin testing.
 Check with the doctor to see if your child should stop taking any medicines before the test.

 While skin testing is useful and helpful, sometimes doctors must do more tests (like blood tests or oral food challenges) to see if a child is truly allergic to something.